 Stefan holds the Chair in Hybrid Nanosystems in the Faculty of Physics of LMU Munich, and the Lee-Lucas Chair in Experimental Physics at Imperial College London.

 In addition to research in fundamental and applied plasmonics and nanophotonics, he focuses very much on people development.
 While in his group, seven postdocs obtained Marie-Skłodowska-Curie fellowships, three junior research fellowships, and one a Royal Society Research Fellowship.
-Thirteen alumni of the group went directly on to faculty positions, at École Polytechnique Montréal, Universidad Autónoma de Madrid, Imperial College London, Hong Kong Poly, Soochow University, IPTH Jena, University of KwaZulu-Natal, CNRS Grenoble, King's College London, University of Oman, University of Birmingham, and LMU Munich.
+Fifteen alumni of the group went directly on to faculty positions, at École Polytechnique Montréal, Universidad Autónoma de Madrid, Imperial College London, Hong Kong Poly, Soochow University, IPTH Jena, University of KwaZulu-Natal, CNRS Grenoble, King's College London, University of Oman, University of Birmingham, LMU Munich, Universidad de Santander, and Shenzhen University.

 A graduate from Caltech, Stefan was awarded the Sackler Prize in the Physical Sciences and the Paterson Medal of the Institute of Physics.
 He held a Royal Society Wolfson Research Merit Award and is a fellow of the IoP and the Optical Society of America.
 For more information see his full curriculum vitae.

-Emiliano holds a W2 tenure-track professorship and is the academic lead of the Plasmonic Chemistry Group.
-Previously he was a Marie-Skłodowska-Curie research fellow at Imperial College London.
+Emiliano holds a W2 tenure-track professorship at the Physics Department in LMU Munich and is the academic lead of the Plasmonic Chemistry Group.
+He is also a visiting researcher at the Chemistry Department, University College London, UK, and at the Physics Department, Imperial College London, UK.

 Yi is an LMU Research Fellow and leads the subgroup on nano-confined photonic and fluidic systems.